 13 Jul Energy In Commercial Refrigerator

-Refrigerators are one of the most important appliances in any commercial kitchen.
-Refrigerators preserve food at low temperatures to prevent bacterial growth and keep the food safe.
+A Commercial Refrigerator is one of the most important appliances in any commercial kitchen.
+Commercial Refrigerators preserve food at low temperatures to prevent bacterial growth and keep the food safe.
 This process requires the removal of heat from the refrigerator’s interior to the surrounding environment through a process known as the refrigeration cycle.
 The refrigeration cycle requires energy to compress the coolant using a compressor.
 The compressed coolant, in turn, absorbs heat when allowed to expand through an evaporator.
 This process cycles continuously.

 The energy required in commercial refrigerators is quite significant.
 In fact, it is estimated that commercial refrigerators consume as much as 50% of the total energy bill of a typical restaurant.
 Saving energy on commercial refrigerators can, therefore, have an impact on operating costs.
 Saving energy does not only contribute in the long term to reduced greenhouse gas emissions but also savings in water since the generation of electricity requires significant quantities of water resources.

 If you are considering a new commercial refrigerator for your foodservice establishment, consider an Energy Star certified commercial refrigerator.
 These units are designed with high-efficiency components and can result in as much as 35% energy savings with a payback period of 1.3 years.
 Foodservice operators can also take advantage of the available incentive programs to purchase high-efficiency units.